magepages/mpdocs/docs/seo-m2/user-guide.rst

 .. image:: https://i.imgur.com/pLWFVE5.png

-* In **Enable Bussiness Information** field: Select "Yes to display information about your business in the search result.
+* In the **Enable Bussiness Information** field: Select "Yes to display information about your business in the search result.
 * When you leave any field blank, the information for that field will not display.
 * You can test the code in Page Source of Homepage.